 It’s the perfect breakfast if you’re on the go and a great small snack to boost your energy when you hit that 3 pm afternoon slump.
 It’s also a healthier option for dessert if you want something tasty without too much sugar.

-- Low-sugar granola: I love a little crunch with a creamy pudding, so topping it off with crunchy low-sugar granola is perfect.
+- Low-sugar Granola: I love a little crunch with a creamy pudding, so topping it off with crunchy low-sugar granola is perfect.
+Need a delicious granola recipe?
+Check out my Chunky Nut Healthy Granola.

 Whisk the chia seeds, milk, maple syrup, and vanilla extract together in a small bowl.
 Let it sit for 10 minutes, and it will start to thicken.
 Whisk again to remove any clumps that may have formed, and evenly distribute the seeds throughout the milk.